solbjorg/oberon-riscv-emu/README.md

 # Oberon RISC-V Emulator
 Most of this readme is similar to the one in pdewacht's [RISC emulator](https://github.com/pdewacht/oberon-risc-emu/).

 This is an emulator for Oberon running on RV32IM.
+Most of the core of the emulator is by Ted Fried, and can be found [here](https://github.com/MicroCoreLabs/Projects/blob/master/RISCV_C_Version/C_Version/riscv.c).

-For more information on Project Oberon, [see Niklaus Wirth's site](https://www.inf.ethz.ch/personal/wirth/).
+For more information on Project Oberon,
+[see Niklaus Wirth's site](https://www.inf.ethz.ch/personal/wirth/).
 For newcomers to the Oberon family of operating systems, the document [Using Oberon] in the [Project Oberon section] is a must-read.